jayveeong/SEscript/README.md

 esac
 exit 0
 ```
-Press Ctrl+X then press Y and enter to save.
+Press Ctrl+X then type Y and enter to save.

 Next, add this line ```net.ipv4.ip_forward = 1``` to your ipv4_forwarding.conf directory.